How to install Nord VPN on Amazon Fire TV Stick

 UPDATE JAN 2018: Amazon has released a new update that makes the use of VPN impossible.
 For now.
-What still works with Netflix (but not Amazon Video) is to use VPN at router level.
+What still works with Netflix (but not Amazon Video) is to use a VPN at the router level.
 I’ll post an update with a better solution asap.

 Do you happen to still remember Monty Python?
 And now to something completely different.